Spatial-Web-Foundation/UDG/node-registries.md

 Once a connection is made, the corresponding certificate is cached so that this process of discovery doesn't need to take place again until the next TTL.

+## Augmented Node Graphs

+In some cases, it is possible to attach the graph of one node to another in order to create a larger federated graph.
+This bypasses the normal HSTP protocol system.
+This is used primarily for those cases where a single domain may in fact be distributed across multiple servers, or where common resources such as schemas are shared across multiple chained nodes.
+The chained nodes are called __Augmenting Node Graphs__ and the chaining graph is called the __Augmented Node Graph__.
+More information will be forthcoming regarding such graphs.